 The CoE is investigating the use of safe, effective, and efficient night aerial firefighting operations in Colorado.
-A Night Aerial Firefighting Operations Summit was held on January 27–28, 2016, and aircraft operators, vendors, and experts in the field of night aerial firefighting operations provided the CoE with input and recommendations to help shape and guide Colorado’s night operations program.
-In 2019, DFPC intiated preliminary operations using helicopters as shown in the infrared image above.
+A Night Aerial Firefighting Operations Summit was held on January 27–28, 2016.
+Aircraft operators, vendors, and experts in the field of night aerial firefighting operations provided the CoE with input and recommendations to help shape and guide Colorado’s night operations program.
+In 2019, DFPC initiated preliminary operations using helicopters as shown in the infrared image above.

 Colorado Fire Prediction System

 On May 20, 2015, Governor John Hickenlooper signed House Bill 15-1129 into law.
 This House Bill directs the Colorado Division of Fire Prevention and Control (DFPC), through its Center of Excellence for Advanced Technology Aerial Firefighting (CoE), to establish and support a “Colorado Wildland Fire Prediction and Decision Support System.”

 Satellite Messenger Evaluation

 Completed: The CoE has issued the final report on this project.
 The final report can be viewed here:

 Satellite Messenger Evaluation for Wildland Fire Management CoE-17-005.1

 Note that the appendix of this report also discusses concurrent TAK/goTenna testing.